 Plan and Prepare

-We share the schedule for each of our retreats one week in advance, giving you plenty of time to formulate a plan with your partner and children.
+We help you prepare for your home retreat which enables you to formulate a plan with your partner and children.
 Explain why you’re taking part and why you need their support.
 Help them understand that taking care of yourself will benefit the whole family.
+Lots of the practices and meals can be enjoyed together as a family.

 If you need to work through any laundry, cooking or cleaning, try using this mindfulness exercise to help you approach each task in a calm, peaceful way.